rishi-kulkarni/hierarch/docs/user/confidence.rst

 level.

-Because ha.stats.confidence_interval is based on a hypothesis test, it requires the same input parameters as two_sample_test or linear_regression_test.
+Because ha.stats.confidence_interval is based on a hypothesis test, it requires the same input parameters as hypothesis_test.
 However, the new **interval** parameter determines the width of the interval. ::

     ha.stats.confidence_interval(